latentfidelity/oozu/README.md

 ## Prototype Commands

-- `/register` / `!register` – join the arena, choose a class, and pick one of three random starters
+- `/register` / `!register` – step into Oozu World, choose a class, and pick one of three random starters
 - `/team` / `!team` – view your player profile and current Oozu roster
 - `/reset` / `!reset` – Admins only; clear a player back to the unregistered state
 - `/ping` / `!ping` – quick health check